Katleho01/repo01/README.md

 # repo01

-welcome to the coding summer school
+Welcome to the coding summer school